neuralnishan/neuralnishan.github.io/_pages/about.md

 He has over 3 years of hands-on Azure experience, with continuous upskilling through Microsoft Learn, instructor-led live training, Microsoft Applied Skills, hands-on training from Technofocus.ai, hands-on Azure labs from Skillable, and project-based Azure implementations that deliver production-ready, impactful solutions.

+This is the profile of an individual who learns like a researcher🧑‍🔬, builds like an engineer👨‍💻, and thinks like an architect👨‍💼.

 ## Professional Focus